-November 2nd at 12:01 AM EST marks the beginning of a five-day period in which teams retain exclusive negotiating rights with their players who qualify for free agency.
-The Pirates have two players who qualify for free agency: Joaquin Benoit and John Jaso.
-Pending free agents can have general discussions with other clubs during this five-day period, but can’t discuss contract details or sign with a new team until 12:01 AM EST, November 7th.
+October 29th at 12:01 AM EST marks the beginning of a five-day period in which teams retain exclusive negotiating rights with their players who qualify for free agency.
+The Pirates have one player who qualifies for free agency: Jordy Mercer.
+Pending free agents can have general discussions with other clubs during this five-day period, but can’t discuss contract details or sign with a new team until 12:01 AM EST, November 3rd.

 The two notable meetings that take place in the offseason are the GM/Owners meetings, and the more popular Winter Meetings.
 The first two meetings provides an opportunity for the General Managers to meet face to face, and possibly start discussions on potential trades.

-The Winter Meetings take place on December 10-14.
+The Winter Meetings take place on December 9-13.
 The Winter Meetings usually mark the time when free agency starts to heat up.
 However, last year saw things delayed, where most moves didn’t start taking place until late-January, and some free agents were signing as late as mid-March.